lizlam/hanny-the-penguin/src/stories/do-you-speak-butterfly.md

 "Do you speak butterfly?" asked Hanny.

 "Hanny, you are always asking such curious questions.
 Come and play with us.
 Your butterfly can come play too."
 Millie replied.

 The butterfly fluttered four times.

-Sally ran off with Millie to join the others, while Hanny watched the butterfly curiously.
+Sally ran off with Millie to join the others,
+while Hanny watched the butterfly curiously.

-Suddenly, another butterfly appeared fluttering about as though talking to Hanny's butterfly.
+Suddenly, another butterfly appeared fluttering about.

 ![Butterfly](/drawings/butterfly.jpg)

 "Do you speak butterfly?"
 Hanny asked.

 "Of course I do, I'm a butterfly, and I speak penguin too.
 My name is Lucy, and this is my little sister, Belle.
 Mother wants us home right away."
 Lucy responded.

 Belle fluttered her wings twice again.